Jonathan Munson, Executive Director, RFTH

 And with such a nagging discrepancy between our private interior and our public exterior, we wonder how much longer we can hold on.
 We’re thinking of giving up, abandoning faith altogether.

-If this is how you feel, please hear me loud and clear – you’re gonna get through this
+If this is how you feel, please hear me clearly: You will get through this!

-I’ve survived my own crises of belief, and you will too.
+I’ve survived my crises of belief, and you will, too.
 What you’re experiencing is a normal part of a life of faith.

 But don’t take Mr. Yancey’s word for it.